 The motor sprocket drives a triple chain loop that powers a drive sprocket.
 A drive chain spring tensioner maintains tension for the triple chain.
 A cardan shaft transmits power to the drive sprocket on the other side of the drive assembly.
-These drive sprockets in turn power the caterpillar drive sprockets that pulls the caterpillar chains on each side.
+These drive sprockets in turn power the caterpillar drive sprockets that pulls the caterpillar chains on caterpillar drive sprockets that pulls the caterpillar chains on each side.